bugzilla/bugzilla.github.io/contributing/funding.md

 <p>

 <p>
 <a href="https://liberapay.com/bugzilla/" class="button primary">Sponsor Us</a> with a monthly contribution towards this goal at Liberapay using any payment type Stripe will accept (credit, debit, etc).
-Stripe will take 2.9% + 30¢ each month as a transaction fee.
+Stripe will deduct 2.9% + 30¢ from your contribution each month as a transaction fee.
 <p>

 <h3>Ongoing "Nice to have" expenses</h3>